varunsridharan/blog-demos/github-markdown-syntax-guide/text-style.md

 ~I am Striked Out~

-This line has a `inline` codeblock
+This line has a `inline` code block

 > Blockquoted Text